Where to Find the Vegan-Friendly Restaurants Around Gion

 ZIRAEL Vegan Restaurant (ジラエル ビーガン レストラン)

-If you are after a meal full of fresh vegetables, visit ZIRAEL, close to Gion.
+If you are after a meal full of fresh vegetables, visit ZIRAEL, one of the vegetarian restaurants near Gion, Kyoto.
 The vegan restaurant specializes in turning Japan’s carefully selected vegetables into various cuisines.
 On one plate, there are several different cuisines for you to enjoy.
 A couple of the menu items are also gluten-free!

 Ⓒ FB Japan Vegetarian Community (洪千媚)